8adimka/REQUEST_SENDER/README.md

 - Pauses for 1 hour before next cycle

 Recommended to run on a server with stable internet connection

 # 📜 License

-## MY License - Free for personal use.
+## MY License - Free for personal use